Gassandrid/ewan.my/content/Notes/Computational Neuroscience/Brain/Hippocampus.md

 ## Biological Structure

 The hippocampus is part of the [[Limbic System]], organized into the trisynaptic loop: entorhinal cortex → dentate gyrus → CA3 → CA1 → subiculum → entorhinal cortex.
-The Schaffer collateral (CA3→CA1) synapse is the canonical site for studying [[Long-Term Potentiation]].
+The Schaffer collateral (CA3→CA1) synapse is the canonical site for studying [[Long Term Potentiation]].

 ---